pduranti/mercadolibre.github.com/_posts/guide/2012-08-30-first-step.markdown

 ## Authorizing an Application

-Applications can only access private user resources, if the users gives explicit **authorization** to the Application.
+Applications can only access private user resources if the users gives explicit **authorization** to the Application.

 <!--<img src="/images/authentication-authorization.png" alt="Authentication" />-->